 How to form an LLC

 Like corporations, LLCs are governed by state law.
-You'll need to draft articles of organization in the state where your company is headquartered, file them with the appropriate state office (usually the secretary of state or department of commerce), and pay a filing fee.
+You'll need to draft articles of organization in the state where your business is headquartered, file them with the appropriate state office (usually the secretary of state or department of commerce), and typically pay a filing fee.

 Most states make the process easy.
 They usually have a preprinted form where you just fill in the blanks to provide your company's information, or they have a sample form to follow.